How steno works

 The average typist, typing 60 words per minute or 5 characters per second, would take about 33 seconds.

-Our stenographer in this scenario clocks in at 204 words per minute, making them 3.4 faster!
+Our stenographer in this scenario clocks in at 204 words per minute, making them 3.4 times faster!

 # Where it's used